Hewson's long Lockheed journey ends at the top

-WASHINGTON, Nov 9 Marillyn Hewson likes to joke that she's done nearly every job at Lockheed Martin Corp during her 29 years with the biggest U.S. weapons maker, but that experience should come in handy when she moves into the top job in January.
+WASHINGTON Marillyn Hewson likes to joke that she's done nearly every job at Lockheed Martin Corp (LMT.N) during her 29 years with the biggest U.S. weapons maker, but that experience should come in handy when she moves into the top job in January.

 Hewson moved eight times and held 18 different leadership roles at Lockheed before she was named on Friday as the company's president and chief operating officer.